1235467/Hakutaku-Network/README.md

 ##### Hakutaku Network (at least I call it so since it's not official) is
 AS216373\
-An experimental network for learing\
+An experimental network for learning\
 Run by a student.

 ### Peering Policy
-New peers are always welcome.
-You can find contact infomation and other details on PeeringDB.
+New peers are always welcome\
+You can find contact infomation and other details on PeeringDB\
+You should keep your stuff clean and better avoid breaking everything\
+No SLA guaranteed.